Smoll05/CITU-CTFd-Groupers/are-you-fast-in-math/WRITEUP.md

 **1. How can I rapidly answer the equations?**

-A human being cannot answer math equations very fast, thus my approach is to create a program that would answer the math equations for me.
+A human can't solve math equations quickly enough under time pressure, so I created a program to solve them for me.

-A day before answering this challenge, I faced an interesting problem while practicing in picoGym called **Easy Peasy**.
-I looked a [writeup](https://github.com/Dvd848/CTFs/blob/master/2021_picoCTF/Easy_Peasy.md) for it and learned that you can break into remote servers and enables you to write scripts in it.
-It used the python library called `pwntools`.
+A day before this challenge, I encountered a similar problem on picoGym called **Easy Peasy**.
+I looked a [writeup](https://github.com/Dvd848/CTFs/blob/master/2021_picoCTF/Easy_Peasy.md) for it and learned that you can connect to remote servers and automate interactions using Python and a library called `pwntools`.

 With that, I thought to myself that using **pwn** to connect to the remote challenge server, then add scripts that would answer the equations rapidly would work.

 ```python
 from pwn import *